kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I was still perma-high and incessantly cyber-stalked those days so it was difficult to gather my thoughts about anything in a normal way.
 - On the September 2024 session in Dublin, she says something apparently random and meaningless to the whole class, that suggests, to me at that moment, that she is talking about this woman in the car; something like *in the back of the car they beat and violated her*, or similar.
 - I filed it away.

-## Lourdes with dad

-- My dad was aware of everything that was going on, I had explained everything to him in September 2024 in Lourdes and he appeared to understand the nature of my situation and how much danger I was in.
-- He is the first person in the world I told [I was poisoned by Hazel Smith](../early-years/2007.md#hazel-smith) in 2007.
-- As I told him my story, he kept saying: *heavy*, *heavy*,; I thought it was just him taking the piss, as he usually does.
-He then told me to be careful as I could be beaten by a man and made to be a prostitute.
-- Did he pretend to understand the nature of what was going on, and be supportive to me, and then tell my mother and brother I was not to be believed?
-- One evening we took a walk through the sanctuary.
-As we passed the baths, at the men's side, one of the doors was completely open and you could see all the way into a bathing chamber.
-- This was unprecedented, something you *never* see in Lourdes.
-- I took it to mean Mary was extending my father an invitation to bathe, to cleanse, to redeem himself.
-- He did not accept the invitation.
-- I made sure to remind him the invitation is always open; doing the right thing is always an option.

 ## The conversation continues